The viral offering of a Cuban in front of the Trump Tower: "For all the I-220A"

 What impact could a change in the U.S. administration have on Cubans with I-220A?

 The U.S. presidential elections could significantly influence immigration policies, affecting Cubans with I-220A.
-A change in administration could open new opportunities or, conversely, tighten policies towards migrants, increasing uncertainty about their future in the country.
+A change in administration could either open new opportunities or, conversely, tighten policies towards migrants, increasing uncertainty about their future in the country.

 What role do social media play in raising awareness about the situation of Cubans with I-220A?